 The first trim is usually very tedious and time-consuming, you will have to deal with dense carpets growing all over the tank.

-For this exercise, a trimming scissors is needed to easily trim the plants from the top part down to a few centimetres above the ground.
-Trimming of aquatic plants is best performed with specialized scissors for pruning, these scissors is characterized by their sharp curved edges and long handles.
+Trimming of aquatic plants is best performed with specialized scissors for pruning, these scissors are characterized by their sharp curved edges and long handles.
 The sharp edges cut without squashing the cells near the cut surface thus lessening damage to the plants during trimming and the long handles enable the hobbyist to reach into the intricate part of the layout.

 Difficulties and Problems associated with Monte Carlo